 At the outer reaches of a species' lifespan, when only a fraction of adults are still alive, some increase in mortality might be observed.
-Perhaps, Hamilton's arguments about mutation accumulation hold at advanced ages, or perhaps optimization of life-history characteristics results, under some circumstances, in a rise in mortality very late in life.
+Perhaps Hamilton's arguments about mutation accumulation hold at advanced ages, or perhaps optimization of life-history characteristics results, under some circumstances, in a rise in mortality very late in life.
 There then could be a period of senescence following the extended period of negative senescence.
 This does not make the period of negative senescence uninteresting.
-Indeed, if almost all individuals are dead before the late period of senescence begins, then the extended period of negative senescence following development is clearly important.